sap-tutorials/developer-advocates/tutorials/devtoberfest2026-fun-week2-equation/devtoberfest2026-fun-week2-equation.md

 ![Equation](equation.png)

-Here is the same equation written as a Python function.
+Here is the exact same equation written as a Python function.

 ```Python
 import math